Macquarie University

 Mathematics and statistics

-The Numeracy Centre offers free help with the mathematics or statistics component of any first-year degree, including statistics, psychology, economics, physics, accounting, actuarial studies, electronics, biology, chemistry and mathematics.
+The Numeracy Centre offers free help with the mathematics or statistics component of any first-year degree/major, including those in accounting, actuarial studies, biology, chemistry, economics, electronics, mathematics, physics, psychology and statistics.
 The centre works on a drop-in basis during the week and runs a variety of bridging courses at the beginning of every session.

 The Numeracy Centre also offers a number of courses at the start of each year on a fee-paying basis.

-Our Preparatory Course in Mathematics is an intensive course for students from various mathematical backgrounds who need to enrol in first-year mathematics units or who need a solid review of introductory mathematical concepts.
+The Preparatory Course in Mathematics is an intensive course that's ideal if you plan to enrol in first-year mathematics units or if you need a solid review of introductory mathematical concepts.

 Two different streams are available.
 Review sessions are also run to refresh prerequisite knowledge early in the session.